tafo/Diet/README.md

 # Diet
-This was a demo application for a job interview.
-The main task was to implement a filter feature.

-I added new features or extended existing ones.
-Please check **Lexer, Parser, ExpressionProvider** implementations.

-## Diet.Init

 Diet is a **RESTful** API to store calorie data of meals in order to check a diet plan.
 Currently, it supports only Account and Meal management.

+It was implemented to be a *Feature Oriented Application* with .Net Core.

+Its main feature is filtering via request parameters.
+Please check **Lexer, Parser, ExpressionProvider** implementations of filtering feature.

-## Diet.Code
+## Diet.Code | Diet.Stack

-The code base is implemented to be extensible and maintainable.
-It runs on .NET Core.
-It was architected to be a *Feature Oriented* monolithic application.
-Main implementation principle was [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).

-It is using AspNetCore 3.1 with following technologies and methodologies
+* AspNetCore 3.1
 * CQRS
   * [MediatR](https://github.com/jbogard/MediatR) as a mediator implementation
   * [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html)